seoklab/alphafold/README.md

 optional arguments:
-  -h, --help            show this help message and exit --helpfull            show full help message and exit --output_dir OUTPUT_DIR
+  -h, --help            show this help message and exit --helpfull            show full help message and exit --is_prokaryote_list IS_PROKARYOTE_LIST
+                        Optional for multimer system, not used by the single chain system.
+This list should contain a boolean for each fasta specifying true where the target complex is from a prokaryote, and false where it is not, or where the origin is unknown.
+These values determine the pairing method for the MSA.
+  --output_dir OUTPUT_DIR
                         Path to a directory that will store the results.
   --model_cnt MODEL_CNT